Victor Wegnez

-Victor Nicky Wegnez (born 25 December 1995) is a Belgian field hockey player who plays as a midfielder for Racing Club de Bruxelles and the Belgium national team.
+Victor Nicky Wegnez (born 25 December 1995) is a Belgian field hockey player who plays as a midfielder for the national team.
+His franchise league teams are Waterloo Ducks and Soorma Hockey Club.

 Club career

 Wegnez played in the youth academy of Royal Daring and he played for their senior squad until 2017 when he transferred to KHC Dragons.
 After one season with the Dragons, he joined Racing Club de Bruxelles in 2018.
 In January 2020, he signed a two-year contract extension at Racing.
 In the 2021–22 season, he won his second Belgian league title, now with Racing.
+In February 2024 he announced he would leave Racing at the end of the season and he signed a contract until 2027 at Waterloo Ducks.

 International career

 In 2016, Wegnez reached the final of the 2016 Junior World Cup and he was part of the Belgian selection that qualified for the final at the 2017 European Championship in Amsterdam.
 In November 2018, he was selected for the 2018 World Cup, which they eventually won by defeating the Netherlands in the final.
 At the 2019 EuroHockey Championship, where Belgium won its first European title, he was named the player of the tournament.
 In December 2019, he was nominated for the FIH Player of the Year Award.
 On 25 May 2021, he was selected in the squad for the 2021 EuroHockey Championship.